 Deploy a Voice AI System for Your Warehouse in 4 Weeks

-A small logistics business should hire a consultant when pick-and-pack errors exceed 3% or training new staff takes weeks.
-This happens when your warehouse management system (WMS) lacks hands-free, language-agnostic voice commands for inventory updates.
+A small logistics business should hire an AI automation consultancy when pick-and-pack errors exceed 3% or training new staff takes weeks.
+This often indicates your warehouse management system (WMS) lacks hands-free, language-agnostic voice commands for inventory updates.

-The build scope depends on your existing WMS and the number of custom commands needed.
-Integrating with a modern, API-first WMS like ShipHero is faster than connecting to a legacy, on-premise system with limited documentation.
-The complexity lies in training a model that understands industry-specific jargon and works reliably in a noisy warehouse environment.
+The scope of an engagement depends on your existing WMS and the specific custom commands needed.
+Integrating with a modern, API-first WMS like ShipHero is typically faster than connecting to a legacy, on-premise system with limited documentation.
+The primary technical complexity lies in training a speech-to-text model that understands industry-specific jargon and operates reliably in a noisy warehouse environment.

 What Problem Does This Solve?